 A number of Oxford High School Academic, Art, Drama, Music, Sport and Head’s Scholarships are awarded annually.
-Scholarships will be held throughout a pupil’s career at the school subject to satisfactory progress and conduct.
+Scholarships will be held throughout a pupil’s time at the school subject to satisfactory progress and conduct.

-Current Year 11 pupils and External candidates who have received a Sixth Form place offer will be invited to apply for Academic, Art, Drama, Music and Sport Scholarships.
+Current Year 11 pupils and external candidates who have received a Sixth Form place offer will be invited to apply for Academic, Art, Drama, Music and Sport Scholarships.
 Exhibitions will also be awarded.
-Each candidate may apply for a maximum of two categories of a Scholarship.
-A candidate may hold more than one Scholarship, together with a Bursary and an Academic Scholarship.
+Each candidate may apply for a maximum of two categories of a scholarship.
+A candidate may hold more than one scholarship, together with a bursary and an Academic Scholarship.

 Academic and Head’s Scholarships

 All current Year 11 pupils will be automatically considered for a Sixth Form Academic Scholarship and Head’s Scholarship based on their previous academic attainment, work ethic and feedback from staff.